supdegrave/meteor-evm/CURRENT_TODO.md

   * figure out meteor developer account info and send to Nico
   * ~~move each template into its own file~~
   * ?? refactor data from routes into template helpers ??
+  * stuart: determine why emails are not being sent as users are added in admin ui

 ## site features